windhost/msvgc/README.md

 ```

 #### TODO:
-- [x] Create index file in target component directory.
+- [ ] do creating index file in components directory for exporting created files
-  - [ ] Provide warning when duplicate component names exist in the index.
-- [ ] Compare existing files in target component directory.
+- [ ] do comparating with existing files in target component directory